laycookie/APITest/README.md

-This is 2 applications that can comunicate with each other throught a db.
+This is a test for connecting discord bot to a db which values you can change trought a website.

+Website folders stores the front-end of the website in the folder Front-end and the back-end in the folder Flask-server

-In order to start discord bot you need to cd into the diractory install packages using `npm install` and launch the application using `npm run dev`
+Discord bot is stored in DiscordApplication and can be launced by entering the folder and using `npm run dev`